raviprakashmishra-tcs/githubactions-demo/README.md

 # githubactions-demo
-This repo is created for demo purpose to my POD4 team.
+This repo is created for git actions demo purpose to my POD4 team.